Nikoleta-v3/Game-Theory-and-Python/README.rst

 the instructor should encourage a discussion amongst everyone regarding the results of the exercises each had and their interpretation.

-**Independent Learning:** An independent learner should aim to spend 2 hours on the material.
+**Independent Learning:** An independent learner should aim to spend 2 hour on the material.

 Suggested timetable: